-In the event you experience a loss to your home, whether it be by fire, tornado, flood, burglary or other event, having a home inventory list can help ease your situation.
-Having that peace of mind is invaluable, yet, according to a 2012 study by the National Association of Insurance Commissioners, more than half of Americans do not have a home inventory list.
+In the event you experience a loss to your home, whether it be by fire, tornado, flood, burglary or another event, having a home inventory list can help ease your situation.
+Having that peace of mind is invaluable, yet, according to a 2023 survey by the Insurance Information Institute (III) and Munich Re, more than half of participants did not have a home inventory.

-Creating a list may seem like a daunting task; we’ve got you covered with these easy-to-follow tips on how to create a home inventory list.
+Creating a list may seem like a daunting task, but we’ve got you covered with these easy-to-follow tips.

 - Inventory each room in your house (including your garage) and write down all your items.